ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-postgresql.md

 Creates ClickHouse database with all the tables existing in PostgreSQL, and all the data in those tables.

 ClickHouse server works as PostgreSQL replica.
-It reads binlog and performs DDL and DML queries.
+It reads WAL and performs DML queries.
+DDL is not replicated, but can be handled (described below).

 This feature is experimental.